istio/istio.io/content/help/ops/security/root-transition/index.md

 ## Troubleshooting

-### Can I upgrade to 1.1.8 first, and then do the root transition?
+### Can I upgrade to 1.0.8, 1.1.8 or later first, and then do the root transition?

 Yes, you can.
-You can upgrade to 1.1.8 as normal.
+You can upgrade to 1.0.8, 1.1.8 or later as normal.
 After that, follow the root transition steps and in Step 4, manually restart Galley, Pilot and sidecar-injector to ensure they load the new root certificates.

 ### Why my workloads do not pick up the new certificates (in Step 5)?

-Please make sure you have updated to Istio 1.1.8 for the `istio-proxy` sidecars in Step 4.
+Please make sure you have updated to 1.0.8, 1.1.8 or later for the `istio-proxy` sidecars in Step 4.

 {{< warning >}}
 If you are using Istio releases 1.1.3 - 1.1.7, the Envoy may not be hot-restarted